Common Frequently Asked Questions

 The success of Carleton’s Residence Life is largely due to the commitment of the students and staff to community living.
 It is a great way to make friends for life while living in a community that has many resources and support.

-Residence is convenient – your classes are only minutes away from your home away from home on campus where you live in a furnished room, eat meals prepared for you in the Residence Dining Hall and have the resources of staff and programming designed to assist and support you in your academic and personal life.
+Residence is convenient – your classes are only minutes away from your home away from home on campus where you live in a furnished room, eat meals prepared for you in the caf and have the resources of staff and programming designed to assist and support you in your academic and personal life.
 You will meet friends for life.
 However, students choosing to live in residence must be prepared to accept academic endeavor as a priority and appreciate that the number of people living in Residence and the physical nature of the buildings and environment require rules and regulations.
 Those wishing a higher level of privacy or personal space and freedom from regulation and supervision may find that living in Residence is not the best choice for them.

 2. Is there public transportation on campus?